AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/android/migrate-to-2x.md

 ## Update outdated API references

 Some of the APIs available in previous major versions of the Mobile SDK for Android are now deprecated or removed.
-You can choose to replace the obsolete APIs in your code with the alternative APIs in the 2.x version, as described below:
+You can choose to replace the obsolete APIs in your code with the alternative APIs in the 2.x version, as described below.

 <InlineAlert variant="info" slots="text"/>